-Before you read any further ask yourself, what are the last three bad things that you ate and the last time you tried a diet, why did it fall apart?
-These problems will come up again if you do not fix them; most hurdles in fitness are behavioral problems that need to be altered.
-Most likely your last diet fell apart at one of these three stages of eating: buying the groceries, preparing your meals, and eating your meals.
+Before you read any further, ask yourself: What are the last three "bad" things that you ate?
+When was the last time you tried a "diet"?
+Why did it fall apart?
+These problems will come up again if you don't fix them; most hurdles in fitness are behavioral problems that need to be altered.
+Your last diet most likely fell apart at one of three stages of eating: buying the groceries, preparing your meals, and eating your meals.
 Here's how to fix those habits and start with good ones:

 Go to the Supermarket After the Gym.

-This will shut-up that voice inside your head that tells you to buy those amazing-looking Oreos.
+This will shut up that voice inside your head that tells you to buy those amazing-looking Oreos.
 Shopping when you're hungry triggers your cravings for fast, satisfying food—and that can spell the end to an otherwise careful diet plan.

 Make a List.

 Stick to basics and add or rotate one new snack/meal a week to switch things up.
 Don't know what to get?
-Start here—9 Foods That Should Be In Every Diet
+Start with the nine foods that should be in every diet.

-Avoid aimless wondering, it will make you susceptible to temptations.
-You’re on a mission every time you go, in and out.
+Avoid aimless wondering—it'll make you susceptible to temptations.
+You’re on a mission every time you go.
+Get in and get out.

 Shop the Perimeter.

 Most of the food you’ll need, like produce and fresh foods, is on the outside border of the supermarket.
 Avoid the snack and processed food that poison the middle of the store.

 HOW TO COOK HEALTHIER

-You've just had a long and stressful day at work and the thought of cooking seems horrible.
-Follow these strategies to avoid the path of fast food.
+You've just had a long and stressful day at work and the thought of cooking seems horrible—so follow these strategies to avoid the path of fast food.

 Calories can sneak up on you with portions that are larger than you think.
-Use the nutrition facts to your advantage and know how much of what is going into your body.
+Use the nutrition facts to your advantage so you know how many macronutrients—carbs, fats, and proteins—go into your body.
 That's not to say you should count calories—but you should balance out your consumption to make you get enough protein (for building muscle) and fats and carbs (for energy).

 Some of the healthiest meals can be ruined by things you put on to make it taste better, like salad dressing (loaded with fat) or barbecue sauce (packed with sugar).
-Find healthy alternatives like spices and herbs.
-As for salad dressings, simple is better, stick with items like red wine vinegar and olive oil.
+Find healthy alternatives like spices and herbs, which don't add any fat and sugar, or a low-calorie hot sauce.